 This Cinnamon Roll Cake is exactly that… a cake that tastes JUST like a cinnamon roll!
 This fluffy cake has a double layer of cinnamon swirl, then it’s topped with a luscious glaze.

 There are so many delicious cinnamon and cake inspired foods on Salt & Baker, a few you’ll love are:

 - Cinnamon Chip Pancakes

 - Pumpkin Coffee Cake with a Cinnamon Spiced Glaze

 Cinnamon Roll Cake Recipe

-Every few months I crave homemade cinnamon rolls.
+Every few months I crave cinnamon roll cookies and homemade cinnamon rolls.
 It’s not often I give into my cinnamon roll cravings.
 The hassle of making a dough and letting it rise two separate times… that’s enough to steer me towards a more simple dessert option.
 But I’m thrilled to say you can have cinnamon rolls in the form of cake, and spend half the time making it!

 How to make Cinnamon Roll Sheet Cake

 Making this cake is really simple.
 Start by making the batter; cream the butter and sugars together for several minutes.
 Add the eggs, one at a time, beating well after each addition then mix in the vanilla bean paste.

 Pro tip: you don’t have to use vanilla bean paste.
 If you prefer vanilla extract, or if that’s what you store in your pantry, substitute it 1:1.